 Service Operations ensures that IT Services are operated and delivered effectively and efficiently in accordance with user needs.
 This includes both providing core IT services (networking, email, server and desktop support, enterprise application support) and scientific computing services (compute servers, storage servers, grid and cloud computing, scientific application support).

-The IT Project Management Office (IT PMO) process manages a large number of computing projects, ranging from short-term, low-cost projects to multi-million dollar projects involving many stakeholders.
-The mission of the IT PMO is to oversee and continuously improve IT solution-delivery methodology that helps computing sector project managers to more effectively plan and manage their computing projects and measure their results.
-The goal is to complete projects that deliver the planned value, on time and within budget, by applying project management practices and principles at a level that facilitates successful completion without excessive burden and overhead.
+The IT Project Management Office (IT PMO) process manages many computing projects, ranging from short-term, low-cost projects to multimillion-dollar projects involving many stakeholders.
+The mission of the IT PMO is to oversee and continuously improve IT solution-delivery methodology that helps computing project managers more effectively plan and manage computing projects and measure results.
+The goal is to complete projects that deliver the planned value, on time and within budget, by applying project management practices and principles at a level that facilitates solid execution without excessive burden and overhead.

 The Enterprise Architecture (EA) process defines, maintains and governs the lifecycle and roadmap for Fermilab's computing environment.
 The process also aligns and maps the roadmap with the required IT investments.
 The goal of the Enterprise Architecture process is to enhance planning by establishing a comprehensive master plan that incorporates the underpinning computing environment roadmaps.
 As part of the lifecycle plan, the EA process also defines standards for the computing environment and identifies emerging technologies.

-The goal of the Publications & Records Management process is to efficiently and effectively identify, maintain, catalog and preserve publications, records and other content, that document Fermilab's history, organization, functions, policies, procedures, decisions, and essential transactions and results of projects and research.
+The goal of the Publications and Records Management process is to efficiently and effectively identify, maintain, catalog and preserve publications, records and other content that document Fermilab's history, organization, functions, policies, procedures, decisions, essential transactions and results of projects and research.
 Publications & Records Management provides an overall framework regarding how recorded information should be appraised, saved, discarded or preserved.

 The information management system applies across all sectors of the laboratory's line organizations and to all laboratory visitors, contractors and collaborators that operate computing assets and services on the laboratory network.

-The information management system is integrated with other management systems in several ways:
+The Information Systems & Cybersecurity management system is integrated with other management systems in several ways:

 Each function of the information management system involves communication processes.
-These are governed by the communications management system as well as communication processes of the information management system.
+These are governed by the Stakeholder Relations & Communications management system as well as Computing organization communication processes.